Philadelphia’s sprawling Reading Terminal Market has been voted the best farmers market in the United States.

 Now, the 126-year-old Reading Terminal Market, just a few blocks from Philadelphia’s City Hall, is well and truly on the map after being crowned America’s best.

-Reading Terminal Market topped a search for the five best markets in the United States by Online Farmers Market’s – beating contenders from Cleveland, Los Angeles, Milwaukee and Winter Garden in Florida.
+Reading Terminal Market topped a search for the five best markets in the United States by Online Farmers Market’s – beating contenders from Cleveland, Los Angeles, Milwaukee and Florida.
 The judges said it stood out for its longevity and appeal to tourists and locals.

 Taking up an entire block in Philadelphia’s historic city centre, Reading Terminal Market is home to more than 80 vendors peddling everything from the famous Philly Cheesesteak to Louisiana po’ boys, and even peking duck.

 Within its half a kilometre footprint you’ll find a diet-busting collection of pastries, doughnuts, dumplings, burgers, pizza, ice cream and cajun soul food, all with a very distinct Philadelphia vibe.